dylanlott/vedh/contextlog.md

 ### 21 Dec 2020
 When I query for a game, there's no associated boardstate.
 Need to make sure that boardstates are accessible by GameID as well.

+Figured out that the `subscribeToMore` method in the `game()` apollo query in Board.vue was clobbering the PlayerIDs state of the subsequent `Game` query requests, meaning that all of those queries had `[]` set as their PlayerIDs, causing a whole bunch of issues.

+I fixed that, but now I need to make it so that the `game()` query in Board.vue properly fetches the game's PlayerIDs array and queries based on that.
+Right now, we have a chicken and the egg problem where the Board.vue tries to subscribe to the Game object but can't because the PlayerIDs haven't loaded yet.
+Maybe turning this into a method that we call in `created()` lifecycle hook would fix the problem?

+Ultimately, I need to introduce a state management solution to the app via VueX to fix these issues.
+This will be a pretty large refactor but I suspect would lend itself heavily to the overall quality and reliability of the app.

+`add-vuex` branch has some work that does exactly this on it.